mukunda-p/vogueX---Fashion-Recommender/CONTRIBUTING.md

-# Contributing to our Project 2
+# Contributing to our SE Project-2

 Thanks for showing your interest in contributing for our Project 2 repository.
 When contributing to this repository, there are certain guidelines to be followed.
 Please discuss the changes you wish to make with the owners of the repository via email, issue or any other mode of communication.